CoderDojoTC/micropython/docs/kits/maker-pi-rp2040/01-getting-started.md

     1. Screws and nuts
     1. 4 AA battery pack
     1. Power switch
-2. Cytron Maker Pi RP2040 robotics board
+2. Cytron Maker Pi RP2040 kit
+    1. Maker Pi RP2040 board
-    1. 4 Grove connectors
+    1. 4x Grove to Female Header Cable
-    1. Screwdriver
+    2. Screwdriver
-    1. Rubber feet
+    3. Silicone Rubber Feet (Pack of 4)
 3. Time of Flight distance sensor
     1. 3D printed mount
-    1. 2 M2 6mm screws and nut
+    2. 2 M2 6mm screws and nut

 You will need to provide 4 AA batteries and a micro USB connector.

 ## Install the MicroPython Runtime Library

-THe Make Pi RP2040 comes with an incompatible Python run-time.
+The **Maker Pi RP2040** comes with an incompatible Python run-time.
 Our first step is to re-initialize the board with the Raspberry Pi [flash_nuke.uf2](https://www.raspberrypi.org/documentation/pico/getting-started/static/6f6f31460c258138bd33cc96ddd76b91/flash_nuke.uf2) runtime.
 We can then load the latest MicroPython libraries.

-To do this hold down the BOTSEL button on the main board when you turn on the board using the on-board power switch.
+To do this **hold down** the BOTSEL button on the main board while you turn on the board using the on-board power switch.
 This will make the board look like a USB drive.
 You can then just drag the flash-nuke file onto the drive and the board will be initialized.
 Make sure to power the board off and back on.

 You can now repeat this process with the [Raspberry Pi MicroPython Runtime](https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2).
-Just remember to press the BOTSEL when you turn on the board and reboot after the image has been copied to the microcontroller.
+Just remember to press and hold down the BOTSEL **before** you turn on the board and reboot after the image has been copied to the microcontroller.

 If you have never used MicroPython, the Raspberry Pi Foundation has a nice [Getting Started Guide](https://www.raspberrypi.org/documentation/microcontrollers/micropython.html) that can be helpful.